natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Z-9WA.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Chinese attack helicopter {{Battle-rating}}.
-It was introduced in [[Update "Drone Age"]].
+'''Harbin Z-9WA''' was a modification of the [[Z-9W]] developed in 2005.
+As part of the upgrade, the helicopter received a new optical system with a thermal imager, improved avionics, and the ability to carry state-of-the-art weaponry.
+Besides service in the Chinese army, a certain number of these helicopters have also been supplied for export.

-The Harbin Z-9 is commonly known to the Chinese community as 海豚 "Haitun" (Dolphin) as it is based on the French Eurocopter AS365 ''Dauphin''.
-This revised version of the Z-9W comes with better avionics and upgraded firepower thanks to a set of revised pylons.
-While it still lag behind counterparts at its BR due to its original design as a transport helicopter, the armament onboard is available in greater numbers and allows the Z-9WA to still stand a chance against enemy targets with better ATGMs and more AAMs.

-The overall appearance of the Z-9WA is quite similar to the previous Z-9W other than the shiny black camouflage, rearranged optical trackers (from the top of cockpit to a position under the nose), and redesigned details in the cabin and cockpit.
-On top of the upgraded weapons and payload capacity, the Z-9WA has new systems such as thermal optics, MAWS, and countermeasures that make it better at hunting tanks and more slippery against enemy air defenses.
+Introduced in [[Update "Drone Age"]], the Z-9WA remains a relatively fast and lightweight machine.
+While it may lag behind counterparts at its BR due to its original design as a transport helicopter, the armament onboard is available in greater numbers and allows the Z-9WA to stand a chance against enemy targets with better ATGMs and more AAMs.
+The Z-9WA also has new systems such as thermal optics, MAWS, and countermeasures that make it better at hunting tanks and more slippery against enemy air defences.

 == General info ==
 === Flight performance ===